Act-wise Summary of Othello

 Act V of Summary of Othello

 In the street at night, Iago convinces Roderigo to waylay Cassio.
 When Cassio comes, Roderigo attacks at him but luckily Cassio is wounded and Roderigo fails to kill him.
 Iago, who was observing from behind, stabs Cassio in the leg.
 Cassio cries and Iago runs away.
-When Othello hears cry, he believes that Iago has murdered Cassio.
+When Othello hears the cry, he believes Iago has murdered Cassio.

-In last scene of act V, Desdemona is sleeping on her bed, Othello enters and he is sure what to do next.
+In the last scene of act V, Desdemona is sleeping on her bed, Othello enters and he is sure what to do next.
 Desdemona wakens and calls him, but he asks her to pray at once.
 Suddenly, Desdemona comes to know that he intends to kill her.
-She is very frightened although she knows that she is not guilty.
+She is very frightened although she knows she is not guilty.
 She weeps and begs him to banish her rather than kill her, or let her live just a little more, but cruel Othello strangles innocent Desdemona with a pillow.
 During this, Emilia knocks, Othello hides the bed by bed-curtain, and opens the door to see who is knocking.
-Emilia reports that Cassio has killed Roderigo.
+Emilia reports Cassio has killed Roderigo.
 Then she hears the voice of Desdemona from the bed.
 She is saying “falsely murdered” and Emilia shouts for help.
-Desdemona says that he is innocent and denies telling that anyone has killed her, and dies.
-Emilia says she is eyewitness and will tell what she has seen.
-Othello tries to justify that he killed her because of her inﬁdelity.
-Emilia claims that she was innocent, faithful and loving.
+Desdemona says that he is innocent and denies telling that anyone has killed her and dies.
+Emilia says she is an eyewitness and will tell what she has seen.
+Othello tries to justify that he killed her because of her infidelity.
+Emilia claims she was innocent, faithful and loving.
 Othello tells that Cassio and Desdemona were in bad relations, and your husband, Iago, know it very well.
 Emilia curses her husband, Iago, calls him a liar, and shouts murder to waken others.
 Gratiano, Montano, Iago, and others run where Emilia is crying, and she asks her husband, Iago, to defend himself.
 Iago says that Desdemona was undeniably unfaithful with Othello and she was attached with Cassio, but Emilia knows this is untrue.
 She tells the whole story of handkerchief, which her husband urged her to steal, and gave it to him.
 Iago stabs and kills Emilia and runs away.
 As Emilia dies, she tells Othello that his wife, Desdemona, loved him too much.
 Othello realizes too late that Iago manipulated his downfall.
 People catch Iago and bring him back.
 Cassio and Othello ask why he did it, but Iago does not reveal anything and says he will never speak again.
 Othello stabs himself falls onto the bed, and dies with his wife.
 Lodovico handles the situation; he makes Gratiano next of kin of Othello’s house and property.
 He appoints Cassio as commander and gives him power to sentence Iago.
 Lodovico returns to Venice with the sad news.